dadeg/merge-request-risk-assessment/README.md

 markdown comment per head SHA explaining the verdict, and optionally auto-approves / auto-merges trivial low-risk changes.

-This repo is the author's working copy targeting an internal Indeed GitLab.
-Most users will need to strip out the Indeed-specific bits before running it.
+This repo is currently configured to read GitLab.
+Most users will need to customize it before running it.
 There's a one-shot AI prompt below that does that for you.